-- 1. Type of report issued on the financial statements: Unmodified Opinion. - Significant deficiencies in internal control were disclosed by the audit of the financial statements: No. Material weaknesses: No. - 3.
-Noncompliance which is material to the financial statements: No. - 4.
+- 1. Type of report issued on the financial statements: Unmodified Opinion. - 2.
+Significant deficiencies in internal control were disclosed by the audit of the financial statements: None reported.
+Material weaknesses: No. - 3.
+Noncompliance which is material to the financial statements: None reported. - 4.
 A management letter was issued: Yes.